Circular Summit Fryslân 2025

 2. Circular plastic

 The working session on circular plastics will be organized for anyone involved or (interested) in the (circular) plastics value chain – from policy and research to design, production, and recycling.
 The session will feature a series of keynote presentations.
 The aim is threefold: to inspire, to inform, and to spark curiosity.
-First, a compelling story will be shared by a local or regional circular hero.
-Next, we will zoom in on the regional ecosystem, with a presentation explaining how circular collaboration is organized and supported in the Northern Netherlands.
-Finally, the session will include a short deep dive into materials of the future, offering technical insights and a glimpse into upcoming developments in circular materials.
+During the session three keynote speakers will be present to share their insights and developments regarding plastics.
+A compelling story will be shared by Françoise Bonnet, secretary general at ACR+ about the developments on a European scale.
+Furthermore, we will zoom in on the regional ecosystem, with a presentation explaining how circular collaboration is organized and supported in the Northern Netherlands by Ineke Ganzeveld from Greenwise Campus.
+Finally, the session will include a short deep dive into materials of the future by Vincent Voet of NHL Stenden, offering technical insights and a glimpse into upcoming developments in circular materials.
+This will be followed by an interactive afternoon session with focus on knowledge exchange and fostering new partnerships.
+Participants will be invited to pitch their ongoing projects or initiatives, particularly those that are looking for dissemination opportunities or (international) partners.
+The session also provides a platform to showcase project results.
+To stimulate future cooperation, there will be space for open discussion, idea generation, and matchmaking, particularly in the context of upcoming Horizon calls.
+The emphasis will be on connecting people and ideas across the circular plastics value chain and beyond. |

 3. Circular and Biobased construction

 This session will explore how Europe is shaping its policies to accelerate the use of circular and biobased materials in construction.
-We start with key speakers outlining current EU developments and future policy directions, discuss societal and economic implications, and invite participants into an open dialogue.
-After that, we will highlight inspiring examples from pioneering regions, showcasing successful examples from planning to implementation.
+We begin with key speakers outlining current EU developments funding opportunities, and future policy directions – with contributions from ACR+ and Europapact Fryslân.
+Participants are invited to contribute and share their perspectives.

 4. Circular Procurement